Sunday, December 4, 2016

 Know therefore and understand, That from the going forth of the command To restore and build Jerusalem Until Messiah the Prince, There shall be seven weeks and sixty-two weeks; The street shall be built again, and the wall, Even in troublesome times.
 And after the sixty-two weeks Messiah shall be cut off, but not for Himself; And the people of the prince who is to come Shall destroy the city and the sanctuary.
 The end of it shall be with a flood, And till the end of the war desolations are determined. -- New King James Version.

-Although there are differences of opinion among Protestant teachers as to how this prophecy is fulfilled, there is almost universal agreement amongst all Protestants that “Messiah the Prince” refers to Jesus.
+Although there are differences of opinion among Protestant teachers as to how this prophecy is fulfilled, there is almost universal agreement among all Protestants that “Messiah the Prince” refers to Jesus.
 It may have been the expression “Messiah the prince” in Daniel 9:25 that the angel of Jehovah referred to in the expression used of Jesus in Luke 2:11, that is, “Christ the Lord”.
 Thus, we are given reason from within the book of Daniel itself that Israel’s prince of Daniel 10:21 is Jesus, the promised Messiah Prince of Daniel 9:25,26.

-Although the coming of Messiah in Daniel 9:25,26 evidently refers, not to when Jesus was born of Mary, but of when he presented himself for baptism when he reached the age of thirty, the actual anointing of Jesus evidently refers to a much earlier time.
+Although the coming of the Messiah in Daniel 9:25,26 evidently refers not to when Jesus was born of Mary, but to when he presented himself for baptism when he reached the age of thirty, the actual anointing of Jesus evidently refers to a much earlier time.
 Genesis 3:15 tells us that “seed of woman” was to crush the serpent’s head.
 Of course, this is speaking symbolically, and most will agree that the “seed” here directly refers to Jesus.
 When Adam sinned, however, Jehovah was not taken off guard; he had already known beforehand (Acts 15:18) that Adam would sin, and thus had also already set apart his son to be the redeemer of mankind, for Jesus “was foreknown [known beforehand] indeed before the foundation of the world, but was revealed at the end of times for your sake.”
 (1 Peter 1:20) Thus, the actual anointing had taken place before the foundation of the world (the world into which sin entered through Adam - Romans 5:12-19).

 Shiloh